+a.
 ONT/ONU requirements.

-1.2.1 ONUs and ONTs shall perform following tests/monitor relative to the battery to be reported through EMS and LCT:
+1.2.1 ONUs shall perform following tests/monitor relative to the battery to be reported through EMS and LCT:

-- a.
-Battery present or not (assessed by voltage of the battery) - b.
+- i.
+Battery present or not (assessed by voltage of the battery) - ii.
 Low capacity (means going to shutdown soon).